Fr0sT-Brutal/awesome-pascal/README.md

 // Free edition is Delphi wrapper around generic C core licensed for Personal and Academic Use.

+## Command-line
+*Libraries for parsing command-line arguments*

+* [TCommandLineReader](https://github.com/benibela/rcmdline). `[Delphi]` `[FPC]` This unit provides an advanced, platform-independent command line parser for Lazarus and Delphi.
+It checks for allowed options, automatically prints a help with a list of all of them, and - contrary to the parser in the rtl - behaves the same on Windows and Linux.

+* [CommandLineParser](https://github.com/VSoftTechnologies/VSoft.CommandLineParser). `[Delphi]` Simple Command Line Options Parser - spawned from the DUnitX Project.

+* [GpCommandLineParser](https://github.com/gabr42/GpDelphiUnits/blob/master/src/GpCommandLineParser.pas). `[Delphi]` Attribute based command line parser.

+* [JPL.CmdLineParser](https://github.com/jackdp/JPLib/blob/master/Base/JPL.CmdLineParser.pas). `[Delphi]` `[FPC]` Command-line parser for Delphi and Free Pascal

 ## Other non-visual

 * [TRegExpr](https://github.com/ashumkin/RegExpr). `[Delphi]` Easy to use and powerful tool for sophisticated search and substitutioning and for template-based text input check.